ColinPitrat/caprice32/README.md

 F8 - Toggle display of FPS
 F9 - Toggle limitation of speed (you may want it when loading from a tape ! or for benchmarking) F10 - Quit
+F12 - Toggle debug mode (more verbose with debug build)

 Shift + F1 - Show Virtual Keyboard (useful if you have no keyboard or don't find the key you want to press on it)